Akshayvh94/VSTS-DevOps-Labs/sonarqube/readme.md

 ## Managing Technical Debt with Visual Studio Team Services and SonarQube

+## Overview

 In this lab, you will be introduced to Technical debt, how to configure your Team Build Definitions to use SonarQube, how to understand the analysis results.

+<a href="https://www.sonarqube.org/">SonarQube</a> is an open source platform for continuous inspection of code quality to perform automatic reviews with static analysis of code to

+- Detect bugs
+- Code smells
+- Security vulnerabilities
+- Centralize Quality

+SonarQube integrates with the entire DevOps toolchain including build systems, CI engines, promotion pipelines, using webhooks and its comprehensive RestAPI.

 ## Pre-requisites